Haman11/BI-Portfolio/README.md

 # BI-Portfolio
-This repository contains the Power BI projets
+This repository contains the Power BI projects